-There were no Shoreditch pubs or bars open at the weekend, except the Bricklayer’s Arms on Charlotte St. and the definitively parochial Charlie Wright’s International Bar.
+There were no Shoreditch pubs or bars open at the weekend except the Bricklayer’s Arms on Charlotte St. and the ironically parochial Charlie Wright’s International Bar.
 Both were served by Lil, an orange-rinced barmaid from a Carry-On film.
-Despite the lack of fancy bars, shops or genuinely international but franchised, nonetheless, Soho House, the atmosphere was surprisingly similar to today.
-Shoreditch still looks superficially grim and somewhat Dickensian, despite the gentrification and it isn’t so much more colorful on deeper inspection, as creative professionals have merely displaced the more avant-garde creative artists who decamped to places like Berlin.
-The London Apprentice, gay club, was there in the 90s and the Blue Note was the first piece of nightlife to sit on Hoxton Square.
-In the mid 90s, just under the railway bridge over the Kingsland road, the first Vietnames restaurant opened, now part of what could justifiably be called Vietnam-town.
+Despite the lack of fancy bars, shops or drinking club franchsies like Soho House, the atmosphere was surprisingly similar to today.
+Shoreditch still looks superficially grim and somewhat Dickensian despite the gentrification and it isn’t so much more colorful on deeper inspection, as creative professionals have displaced the more avant-garde who decamped to places like Berlin.
+The London Apprentice gay club was there in the 90s and the Blue Note was the first piece of nightlife to sit on Hoxton Square.
+In the mid 90s, just under the railway bridge over the Kingsland road, the first Vietnamese restaurant opened, now part of what could justifiably be called Vietnam-town.

 We had dial up Internet and later ISDN.
 My friend Simon Perry started an Internet company, POW communications, down the street and he was the first to have a leased line with a then impressive 64kb connection.
 Simon kept an Internet diary at the time, noting down the first time he heard people mention the web in the Bricklayers’ (Bloody hell – can you imagine people are actually talking about the Internet in Shoreditch!), the first time he saw a URL on a billboard or read out on TV.

-We started working on more involved projects, a school friend Angus Bankes who had co-founded a healthcare technology company joined and we developed an Intranet connecting hospital staffing around the UK, a genealogy service for Scotland (with my father, who had even earlier Internet cred, having written possibly the first Internet book - The Electronic Mail handbook, in 1979) and some experiment projects such as a 3-d search engine.
-We then teamed up with Nick Denton, who now runs Gawker Media, and I later moved to San Francisco to create a news search engine, Moreover.
+We started working on more involved projects, a school friend Angus Bankes who had co-founded a healthcare technology company joined and we developed an Intranet connecting hospital staffing around the UK, a genealogy service for Scotland’s government records (with my father, who had even earlier Internet cred, having written possibly the first Internet book – The Electronic Mail handbook, in 1979) and some experiment projects such as a 3-d search engine.
+We then teamed up with Nick Denton, who now runs Gawker Media, and I later moved to San Francisco to create the first news aggregator, Moreover.

-At the time, however, Shoreditch was considered a backwater, and when in 97 we were given the opportunity of a place in Poland Street, above Mr Bongo records in Soho, in exchange for doing their website, we jumped on the chance to move somewhere that would improve our credibility as a technology company.
+At the time, however, Shoreditch was considered a backwater, and when in 97 we were given the opportunity of an office in Soho, above Mr Bongo records in Poland Street, in exchange for doing their website, we jumped on the chance to move somewhere that would improve our credibility as a technology company.